sls-coderepo/Smart-Invest/README.md

 ## Contact Info
 * Email Address: shirish.stha@gmail.com
 * Slack Handle: Shirish Shrestha
-* Github (Repo or Your Account): https://github.com/sls-coderepo
+* Github (Repo or Your Account): https://github.com/sls-coderepo/Smart-Invest

 ## Name of Project: Smart Invest

 Smart Invest is a stock investment simulator for beginner investors to learn stock selection based on their prediction of the stock market.
+It allows user to add alternate routes on the investment to tract their predictions.
+It also allows user to add watch list to track current stock prices for selected symbols.

-Smart Invest Application is going to be written in React, using ReactStrap, BootStrap, Canvas
+Smart Invest Application is going to be written in React, using ReactStrap, BootStrap, canvasjs.

 ## Stock API Provider:  https://www.alphavantage.co
 ## UI/UX Prototype: https://xd.adobe.com/view/3b4924e2-28cf-4889-6f02-df2c475a7931-4d78/